A Geometric View of Closure Phases in Interferometry

-Figure~\ref{fig:3C286-all-fringes-zoomed} shows a highly zoomed-in view of Figure~\ref{fig:3C286-all-fringes} around the intersection points of the fringe NPCs.
-The gray-shaded regions denote twice the best-case RMS error expected in the geometrical determination of the principal fringe NPCs due to thermal noise as given by Equation~(\ref{eqn:phase-position-offset-error}).
-The three fringe NPCs are not perfectly coincident thereby implying that the closure phase does not vanish completely.
-Specifically, the principal closure phases were measured to be $\phi_3(\lambda)\approx 1.7^\circ$ and $\phi_3(\lambda)\approx 2^\circ$ from calibrated and uncalibrated data, respectively.
-However, the errors derived from the fitting process, based on Equation~(\ref{eqn:phase-position-offset-error}), are $\simeq 1.3\arcdeg$, implying that both results are consistent with zero closure phase statistically, as expected for a point-like structure.
+The principal closure phases were measured to be $\phi_3(\lambda)\approx 1.7\arcdeg$ and $\phi_3(\lambda)\approx 2\arcdeg$ from calibrated and uncalibrated data, respectively.
+The errors derived from the fitting process, based on Equation~(\ref{eqn:phase-position-offset-error}), are $\simeq 1.3\arcdeg$, implying that both results are indeed statistically consistent with zero closure phase, as expected for a point-like structure.

-For comparison, it is also possible to calculate the closure phase using the visibilities (in the Fourier- or aperture domain), as is typical in radio interferometry.
-From the individual visibility phases for each baseline in the triad, we calculate, using Equation~(\ref{eqn:CPhase-3-sum}), a closure phase of $2.6^\circ \pm 0.74^\circ$ and $2.0^\circ \pm 0.74^\circ$ for the calibrated and uncalibrated data, respectively.
+For verification, it is also possible to calculate the closure phase using the visibilities (in the Fourier- or aperture domain), as is typical in radio interferometry.
+From the individual visibility phases for each baseline in the triad, we calculate, using Equation~(\ref{eqn:CPhase-3-sum}), a closure phase of $2.6\arcdeg \pm 0.74\arcdeg$ and $2.0\arcdeg \pm 0.74\arcdeg$ for the calibrated and uncalibrated data, respectively.
 The RMS uncertainty in the visibility phases was again calculated as a reciprocal of the $S/N$, in radians.
 The closure phase is the sum of three visibility phases.
-Hence, the phase noise, which is uncorrelated between the three visibilities, increases by a factor of $\simeq\sqrt{3}$, to $\simeq 0.74^\circ$ in the closure phase.
+Hence, the phase noise, which is uncorrelated between the three visibilities, increases by a factor of $\simeq\sqrt{3}$, to $\simeq 0.74\arcdeg$ in the closure phase.
 These aperture-plane estimates of closure phase are statistically consistent with that from the image plane discussed earlier.
-The quoted uncertainties in the aperture plane measurements represent that expected from thermal noise alone ignoring any systematic errors, and are thus optimistic relative to the image plane measurements.
+The quoted uncertainties in the aperture plane measurements represent that expected from thermal noise alone ignoring any potential systematic errors, and are thus optimistic relative to the image plane measurements.